metaplex-foundation/docs/docs/03-guides/07-archived/04-architecture/02-deep_dive/02-metaplex.md

 ### Royalties

 Metadata come locked and stocked with arrays of creators, each with their own `share` and all guaranteed to sum to 100.
-The Metadata itself has a `seller_fee_basis_points` field that represents the share creators get out of the proceeds in any secondary sale and a `primary_sale_happened` boolean that distinguishes to the world whether or not this particular Metadata has experienced it's first sale or not.
+The Metadata itself has a `seller_fee_basis_points` field that represents the share creators get out of the proceeds in any secondary sale and a `primary_sale_happened` boolean that distinguishes to the world whether this particular Metadata has experienced its first sale or not.
 With all of this, Metaplex is able to do complete Royalty calculations after an Auction is over.
 It was mentioned above that on initialization, the Metaplex contract snapshots for each Metadata being sold the `primary_sale_happened` just in case the boolean is flipped during the auction so that royalties are calculated as-of initiation - this is important to note.

 At the end of the auction, anybody (permissionless) can cycle through each winning bid in the contract and ask the Metaplex contract to use its authority to call the Auction contract and pump the winning bid monies into the `accept_payment` escrow account via `claim_bid`.
 Once all winning bids have been settled into here, royalties are eligible to be paid out.
 We'll cover payouts of fixed price Participation NFTs separately.

-Now, anybody (permissionless) can cycle through each creator PLUS the auctioneer on each item in each winning bid and call `empty_payment_account` with an Associated Token Account that is owned by that creator or auctioneer and that action will calculate, using the creator's share or auctioneer's share of that item's metadata, and the fractional percentage of that item of the overall winning basket, to payout the creator or auctioneer from the escrow.
+Now, anybody (permissionless) can cycle through each creator PLUS the auctioneer on each item in each winning bid and call `empty_payment_account` with an Associated Token Account that is owned by that creator or auctioneer and that action will calculate, using the creator's share or auctioneer's share of that item's metadata, and the fractional percentage of that item of the overall winning basket, to pay out the creator or auctioneer from the escrow.

 Our front end implementation immediately calls the `update_primary_sale_happened` endpoint on token metadata for any token once redeemed for users so that if they re-sell, the `primary_sale_happened` boolean is taken into account in the `empty_payment_account` logic and only the basis points given in `seller_fee_basis_points` goes to the creators instead of the whole pie.
 The remaining part of the pie goes to the auctioneer doing the reselling.